-As the planet warms, climate models predict that rain will become heavier 11 but less frequent, and that the circulation will weaken.
-Here, two heuristic 12 models relating moisture, vertical velocity, and rainfall distributions are de-13 veloped, one in which the distribution of vertical velocity is prescribed and 14 another in which it is predicted.
-These models are used to explore the re-15 sponse to warming and moistening, changes in the circulation, atmospheric 16 energy budget, and stability.
-Some key assumptions of the models include that 17 relative humidity is fixed within and between climate states and that stability 18 is constant within each climate state.
-The first model shows that an increase 19 in skewness of the vertical velocity distribution is crucial for capturing salient 20 characteristics of the changing distribution of rain, including the muted rate of 21 mean precipitation increase relative to extremes and the decrease in the total 22 number or area of rain events.
-The second model suggests that this increase 23 in the skewness of the vertical velocity arises from the asymmetric impact of 24 latent heating on vertical motion.
-25
+As the planet warms, climate models predict that rain will become heavier but less frequent and that the circulation will weaken.
+Here, two heuristic models relating moisture, vertical velocity, and rainfall distributions are developed-one in which the distribution of vertical velocity is prescribed and another in which it is predicted.
+These models are used to explore the response to warming and moistening as well as changes in circulation, atmospheric energy budget, and stability.
+Some key assumptions of the models include that relative humidity is fixed within and between climate states and that stability is constant within each climate state.
+The first model shows that an increase in skewness of the vertical velocity distribution is crucial for capturing salient characteristics of the changing distribution of rain, including the muted rate of mean precipitation increase relative to extremes and the decrease in the total number or area of rain events.
+The second model suggests that this increase in the skewness of the vertical velocity arises from the asymmetric impact of latent heating on vertical motion.

-26 1.
-Introduction
+1. Introduction

 Changes in rain are inexorably tied to changes in atmospheric circulation.
-In response to global 27 warming, climate model projections show an increase in global-mean precipitation, the rate of 28 which is in balance with the change in atmospheric radiative cooling (O'Gorman et al. 2012; 29 Pendergrass and Hartmann 2014a).
-This rate of increase, 1-3% per degree of warming across 30 climate models, is smaller than the rate of increase of moisture in the atmosphere, which roughly 31 follows saturation vapor pressure at $\sim 7\%$ K-1 (Held and Soden 2006).
-The difference between the 32 rates of increase of moisture and precipitation with warming imply a slowing of the atmospheric 33 overturning circulation (Betts 1998).
-The weakening circulation in climate model projections 34 manifests as a decrease in spatial variance of convective mass flux (Held and Soden 2006) and the 35 Walker circulation (the anti-symmetric component of variance of 500 hPa vertical velocity in the 36 tropics, Vecchi and Soden 2007).
-37
+In response to global warming, climate model projections show an increase in globalmean precipitation, the rate of which is in balance with the change in atmospheric radiative cooling (O'Gorman et al. 2012; Pendergrass and Hartmann 2014a).
+This rate of increase, 1%-3% per degree of warming across climate models, is smaller than the rate of increase of moisture in the atmosphere, which roughly follows saturation vapor pressure at $\sim 7\%$ K-1 (Held and Soden 2006).
+The difference between the rates of increase of moisture and precipitation with warming implies a slowing of the atmospheric overturning circulation (Betts 1998).
+The weakening circulation in climate model projections manifests as a decrease in spatial variance of convective mass flux (Held and Soden 2006) and the Walker circulation (the antisymmetric component of variance of 500-hPa vertical velocity in the tropics; Vecchi and Soden 2007).